macus123/brouhaha-vad/README.md

 ## Algo Overview

-The script processes audio files to create balanced datasets with a 1:1 speech-to-non-speech ratio while maintaining natural audio flow.
+The script processes audio files to create datasets with a configurable ratio of speech-to-non-speech, prioritizing natural language flow.

 ## 1. **Audio Segmentation Algorithm**